AntonioFalcaoJr/EventualShop/README.md

     3 - If the command can be applied:

-        1 - The entity creates an event;
+        1 - The entity creates at least one event;
         2 - The entity changes state based on the event details;
         3 - The event is persisted in the store;
         4 - The event is published to the exchange.